 For more information on how to make the most of your trip, where to eat and place to check out in Munich head to muenchen.de

-Join us at Oktoberfest 2020 for the world’s largest Volksfest (beer festival and travelling funfair).
+Join us at Oktoberfest for the world’s largest Volksfest (beer festival and traveling funfair).
 The Bavarian cultural event to end all events having been held since 1810.

 See you there!

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Oktoberfest 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Oktoberfest 2024 using the map below!